DDtMM/angular-signal-generators/projects/signal-generators/src/easings/readme.md

 ## Packaging Fun

-The ng-package.json file is located in a different directory because that was the only way to get the paths right.
+The ng-package.json file is located in a different directory because that was the only way to get it to output the path as `@ddtmm/angular-signal-generators/easings`.